mobilyzer/Mobilyzer/README.md

 **Note**
 In the provided version of Cronet library certificate verification is disabled for QUIC and is set up to ignore certificate errors HTTPS, thus communication using CronetHttpTask and QuicHttpTask is not secure.

-##Important: How to Integrate Mobilyzer for Mobile Apps

 You need Android Studio to integrate Mobilyzer into your Android apps.

 **Cloning source code:**